 How To Set Up Streamlabs

-Setting up Streamlabs OBS is generally a pretty straightforward process, although it can become rather complex with advanced setups.
+Setting up Streamlabs Desktop is generally a pretty straightforward process, although it can become rather complex with advanced setups.
 In order to start livestreaming, you’ll need to set up a Scene (a collection of audio and video sources), neatly organized for all of your viewers to see.
-Here’s a quick breakdown of the steps you’ll need to follow to create a new Scene in Streamlabs OBS.
+Here’s a quick breakdown of the steps you’ll need to follow to create a new Scene in Streamlabs Desktop.

 - Download and install Streamlabs for your computer